 The United States and Qatar are working collectively towards the common goal of a stable, secure, and prosperous Middle East.
-Qatar is also a vital U.S. partner on a wide range of regional security issues, a member of the , and provides critical basing access supporting U.S. military operations throughout the Middle East.
-The United States works with Qatar and other members of the Gulf Cooperation Council to increase cooperation on border security, maritime security, military preparedness, arms transfers, cybersecurity, and counterterrorism.
-The access, basing, and overflight privileges granted by Qatar facilitate U.S. operations against al-Qa’ida its regional and global affiliates.
+Qatar is also a vital U.S. partner on a wide range of regional security issues, a member of the Global Coalition to Defeat ISIS, and provides critical basing access supporting U.S. military operations throughout the Middle East.
+The United States works with Qatar and other members of the Gulf Cooperation Council to increase cooperation on border security, maritime security, military preparedness, cybersecurity, and counterterrorism.
+The access, basing, and overflight privileges granted by Qatar facilitate U.S. operations against al-Qa’ida and its regional and global affiliates.

-As highlighted in the January 2019 U.S.-Qatar Strategic Dialogue’s Joint Declaration, the U.S. and Qatar emphasized the vital contribution their defense partnership provides for the security and stability of the region.
+As highlighted in the September 2020 U.S.-Qatar Strategic Dialogue’s Joint Statement, the U.S. and Qatar emphasized the vital contribution their defense partnership provides for the security and stability of the region.
 This strong and lasting partnership is key to successfully combating terrorism, countering violent extremism, and deterring external aggression.

-Since 2003, Qatar has contributed more than $8 billion in developing al-Udeid Air Base for use by the United States, and the base is host to the forward headquarters of U.S. Central Command Forward, U.S. Air Force Central Command Forward, and U.S. Special Operations Command Forward, as well as Combined Joint Interagency Task Force – Syria, U.S. Central Command’s Combined Air Operations Center, and the U.S. Air Force’s 379th Air Expeditionary Wing.
+Since 2003, Qatar has contributed more than $8 billion in developing al-Udeid Air Base for use by the United States, and the base is host to the headquarters of U.S. Central Command Forward, U.S. Air Force Central Command Forward, and U.S. Special Operations Command Central Command Forward, as well as Combined Joint Interagency Task Force – Syria, U.S. Central Command’s Combined Air Operations Center, and the U.S. Air Force’s 379th Air Expeditionary Wing.
 These contributions are indispensable to supporting U.S. military operations throughout the region.
-Camp As-Sayliyah Army Base also serves as a key theater logistics hub and hosts elements from U.S. Army Central Command.
-Qatar also provides support to the Combined Maritime Forces (CMF) Combined Task Force 152 (CTF-152), a multinational naval partnership that conducts maritime security operations in the Arabian Gulf.
-These missions increase regional security by providing a visible presence and deterrent to maritime crime in the Arabian Gulf.